Impacts of the Common Agricultural Policy (CAP) on Biodiversity, Ecosystem Services and People

 Events, news and products

-GrazeLife Project Report: Policies to support extensive grazing (Link)
+2021: GrazeLIFE Project Report: How can the CAP and other policies support extensive grazing (Link)

 The aim of iCAP-BES is to facilitate a shift from identifying problems to designing and promoting solutions for improving farmland biodiversity, ecosystem services, and rural societies in Europe.

 Assess the CAP’s impacts on nature and people.